jptacek/JPtacek.com/src/documents/2015/06/GoogleIOAndDeathOfWeb/index.html.md

 developers excited
 about their platform.
-Microsoft has their [Build](http://www.buildwindows.com/) conference  and Apple has [WWDC](http://www.buildwindows.com/) and they all do the same thing; encourage developers to create great things on their platforms and show their vision of the future.
+Microsoft has their [Build](http://www.buildwindows.com/) conference  and Apple has [WWDC](http://www.buildwindows.com/) and they all do the same thing; encourage developers to create great things on their respective platforms and show their vision of the future and why developers should invest their time in adopting this vision.

 The Google we know today, with its $350 Billion (USD) market capitalization and $48 billion (USD) in cash reserves, is a result of building great tools for the Web